Master of Science

 - Statement of purpose

-While applications are accepted starting in January, the deadline to apply to the ScM Program is April 1 for the training program beginning the following September.
+The deadline to apply to the ScM Program is April 15 for the training program beginning the following September.
 Fully completed applications are reviewed and admissions decisions are made on a rolling basis.
+Early application submission is recommended.

 For more information, please contact: